 We consider whether the council has done something wrong in the way it went about dealing with your business rates account which has caused you problems.
 Some issues we can look at are if the council:

-- failed to give you information you should have (such as entitlement to reductions in the rates or your right of appeal to the Valuation Tribunal)
+- failed to give you information it should have (such as entitlement to reductions in the rates or your right of appeal to the Valuation Tribunal)

 - delayed in dealing with disputes, issuing bills or applications for discretionary rate relief